Spartronics4915/Dashboard/README.md

 Now, we can connect a standard web browser to the server and develop a custom dashboard build atop standard web technologies.

-Because so much code is reused across years, we chose to maintain a single repository for multiple years.
-We will tag the commit at the end of a year, to allow us to easily return to that point in history, then remove/rework the dashboard for the new game.

 If you:
   * wonder why SendableChooser is so weird/flaky
   * were disappointed by the antiquated collection of interface